CEO Statement on Racial Injustice, Equality, and How We Plan to Take Further Action

 We won’t be stopping there.

-If you have thoughts or ideas about how our company can contribute to progressive change we are 1000% open to hearing them!
+If you have thoughts or ideas about how our company can contribute to progressive change and the black lives matter movement we are 1000% open to hearing them!

 And lastly, lest you worry that I’m going to start forgetting myself as a healthcare professional…..wear a mask!